 Within the Hawkin Cloud, you can use teams as a filter for data, and you can also use teams as comparison populations.

 Athletes and groups can be members of multiple teams.

 Create a New Team

-The organizational administrator is the only user who can create new teams (the Org Admin is the account originally set up for your Hawkin System - email us if you aren't able to determine which account is the Org Admin).
+The organization administrator is the only "user" who can create new teams (the Org Admin is the account originally set up for your Hawkin System - email us if you aren't able to determine which account is the Org Admin).